mysbupt/CrossCBR/README.md

 # CrossCBR: Cross-view Contrastive Learning for Bundle Recommendation
 This is our Pytorch implementation for the paper:

 >Yunshan Ma, Yingzhi He, An Zhang, Xiang Wang, and Tat-Seng Chua (2022).
-CrossCBR: Cross-view Contrastive Learning for Bundle Recommendation.
+CrossCBR: Cross-view Contrastive Learning for Bundle Recommendation, [Paper in arXiv](https://arxiv.org/pdf/2206.00242.pdf).
+In KDD'22, August 14–18, 2022, Washington, DC, USA.

-Author: Dr. Yunshan Ma (yunshan.ma at u.nus.edu)
+Author: Yunshan Ma (yunshan.ma at u.nus.edu) and Yingzhi He (heyingzhi at u.nus.edu)

 ## Introduction
 CrossCBR is a new recommendation model based on graph neural network and contrastive learning for bundle recommendation.
 By explicitly modeling the cooperative association between the item-view and bundle-view representations using an auxiliary contrastive loss, CrossCBR achieves great performance on three public bundle recommendation datasets: Youshu, NetEase, and iFashion.